doableware/djongo/docs/docs/using-django-with-objectid-field.md

 ## The List field

+> Note: To be depreciated soon and replaced with a `JSONField`

 `ArrayField` and `ArrayReferenceField` require all Models in the list to be of the same type.
 MongoDB allows the saving of arbitrary data inside it is embedded array.
 The `ListField` is useful in such cases.
 The list field cannot be represented in Django Admin though and can only be used in the python script.

 ### ListField